 In this article, I would like to share several practical things you can do to boost up your memory.
 Because memory is able to change.
 And we want it to change better.

 Mensana in corpore sano.
-This famous Latin phrase reminds us that we need to keep a good physical health to gain mental health.
+This famous Latin phrase reminds us that we need to keep good physical health to gain mental health.
 With routine exercise, our heart can pump more optimally and our brain can receive a good supply of oxygen.
 The healthy brain is the key to great memorizing skill.

 Drink Green Tea

-A number of scientific studies have proved that consuming green tea has the positive effects on memory and learning.
+A number of scientific studies have proved that consuming green tea has positive effects on memory and learning.
 Green tea has amazing compounds like catechin, which is effective to combat DNA oxidative damage and polyphenol, antioxidant that prevents cell damage.